napari/napari/docs/source/events/rendering.rst

 canvas of data each time can be quite fast.
 With remote or other high latency data, however, this method can be very slow.
-Even if you pan only a tiny amount, napari has to fetch the whole canvas worth of data, and you cannot interrupt the load the move the camera.
+Even if you pan only a tiny amount, napari has to fetch the whole canvas worth of data, and you cannot interrupt the load to further adjust the camera.

-With ``NAPARI_ASYNC`` performance is the same, however you can interrupt the load by moving the camera.
-This is a nice improvement.
-But working with slow-loading data is still awkward.
-Most large image viewers improve on this experience using tiles.
-With tiles when the image is panned the existing tiles are just translated.
+With ``NAPARI_ASYNC`` performance is the same, however you can interrupt the load by moving the camera at any time.
+This is a nice improvement, but working with slow-loading data is still awkward.
+Most large image viewers improve on this experience with chunks or tiles.
+With chunks or tiles when the image is panned the existing tiles are just translated.
 Then the viewer only needs to fetch tiles which newly slid onto the screen.
-This tiled rendering is exactly what is implemented with the ``NAPARI_OCTREE`` feature.
+This style of rendering what our ``NAPARI_OCTREE`` flag enables.

 NAPARI_OCTREE
 -------------